-Activity1: Use the templates to provide uniform quilt blocks.
-Have each student create a paper quilt block for a class freedom quilt.
-Assemble the finished blocks using additional construction paper for the binding on edges and between blocks to create a class quilt: http://mathwire.com/quilts/freedomtemplates.pdf http://mathwire.com/quilts/freedomquiltchallenge.pdf
+Activity: Use the templates to provide uniform quilt blocks.
+Have each student create a paper quilt block for a class freedom guilt.
+Assemble the finished blocks using additional construction paper for the binding on edges and between blocks to create a class quilt: http://mathwire.com/quilts/freedomtemplates.pdf